MarcoCiapparelli/MarcoCiapparelli.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Marco Ciapparelli and I'm a researcher in cognitive science.
 I combine computational modeling with behavioral and neuroimaging data to study how humans learn, represent, and combine concepts.
-Because machines have gotten quite good at that, I'm also interested in studying how they do it.
+Because machines have gotten quite good at that, I'm also interested in how they do it.

 About me
 ======